Adventure Time: Critical reception

-Adventure Time's willingness to explore dark, sad, and complex issues has received praise.
+Adventure Time's willingness to explore dark, depressing, and complex issues has received praise.
 Kohn applauded the fact that the show "toys with an incredibly sad subtext".
 Novelist Lev Grossman, in an interview with NPR, praised the backstory of the Ice King and the exploration of his condition in the third-season episode "Holly Jolly Secrets", the fourth-season episode "I Remember You", and the fifth-season episode "Simon & Marcy", noting that his origin is "psychologically plausible".
-Grossman praised the way the series was able to tackle the issues of mental illness, saying: "It's very affecting.
+Grossman praised the way the series was able to tackle issues of mental illness, saying: "It's very affecting.
 My dad has been going through having Alzheimer's, and he's forgotten so much about who he used to be.
 And I look at him and think this cartoon is about my father dying".
 Critics have suggested that the show has grown and matured as it has aged.
 In a review of season four, for instance, Mike LeChevallier of Slant magazine complimented the show for "growing up" with its characters.
 He concluded that the series has "strikingly few faults" and awarded the fourth season three-and-a-half stars out of four.

 The series has been included on a number of best-of lists.
-Entertainment Weekly ranked it number 20 (out of 25) in a list of the "Greatest Animated TV Series".
+Entertainment Weekly awarded it second place in its 2012 list of the "10 Best Cartoon Network Shows" and ranked it number 20 (out of 25) in a list of the "Greatest Animated TV Series".
 Similarly, The A.V.
 Club, in a non-ranked run-down of the "best animated series ever", called the series "one of the most distinctive cartoons currently on the air".

-The show has also received limited criticism from reviewers.
+The show has also received some minor criticism from reviewers.
 LeChevallier, in an otherwise largely positive review of the third season for Slant magazine, wrote that "the short-form format leaves some emotional substance to be desired", and that this was inevitable for a series with such short episodes.
 The independent cartoon scholar and critic David Perlmutter, who otherwise applauded the show's voice acting and its ability to surpass its source material, argued that the show's vacillation between high and low comedy epitomizes the fact that Cartoon Network is "unsure of what direction to pursue".
 He noted that "while some of [Adventure Time's] episodes work well, others [are] simply confusing".
 The newspaper Metro cited the show's frightening situations, occasional adult themes, and use of innuendo as reasons why parents might not want their young children watching it.